Jiankai-Sun/Distributed-TensorFlow-Example/Logistic-Regression/README.md

-# Distributed-TensorFlow-Example for MNIST
+# Distributed TensorFlow Example for Logistic Regression
 About a cluster of TensorFlow servers, and how to distribute a computation graph across that cluster

-# Requirements
+## Requirements
 - Python 3.5.2
 - TensorFlow >= 1.3.0